-For a good reason, people ask, what are the advantages and what are the disadvantages of MRP or manufacturing ERP.
+For a good reason, people ask, what are the advantages and what are the disadvantages of MRP software or manufacturing ERP.
 Still, even though being one of the predominant ways of organizing inventory and production planning, it surely has its benefits and drawbacks.

 As with any methodological approach to management, the key advantage is that by applying consistent discipline, you can get the benefits it is meant to deliver.
-And MRP certainly gives you much better results than acting randomly or trying to invent the wheel yourself, like many do.
+And the MRP system certainly gives you much better results than acting randomly or trying to invent the wheel yourself, like many do.

 The Advantages of MRP

 The advantages of using MRP in manufacturing management and production planning come directly from the very nature of it:

 - On-time availability of the right materials required for production.

 - Little, if any, excess inventory (our customers report that inventory reduced by 14% on average).

 - Timely delivery of manufactured goods to your customers (increased by 17%).

 - Optimal use of manufacturing resources (equipment downtime reduced 14%).

 - Decrease in capital cost due to decreased inventory levels and optimal use of production resources.